The First Great All-England Champion – Muriel Lucas

 In 1907 Muriel would pair up with G L Murray and win the next three woman’s doubles titles and in her final year of playing at the All-England in 1910 she would win with Muriel Bateman.

-1908 Muriel would complete the triple at the All-England by winning the singles, doubles and mixed doubles in the same year.
+1908 Muriel would complete the triple, triple at the All-England, Scottish and Irish Championships by winning the singles, doubles and mixed doubles in the same year.

-Muriel Lucas in her 11 years of playing at the All-England still holds the record of 10 All-England woman’s doubles titles also the record of winning 7 consecutive titles, this was with three different partners.
-Muriel would also win 6 All-England woman’s singles titles but only 1 mixed doubles title, she lies joint third in the most All-England titles league with 17.
+Muriel Lucas in her 12 years of playing at the All-England still holds the record of 10 All-England woman’s doubles titles also the record of winning 7 consecutive titles, this was with three different partners.
+Muriel would also win 6 All-England woman’s singles titles but only 1 mixed doubles title.
+She and her doubles partner, Ethel Thomson shared the All-England singles title for 11 years and never lost a match together in tournament play.
+Muriel lies joint third in the most All-England titles league with 17.

 She won the first three woman’s doubles titles of the Irish Open and a fourth title two years later she also won the first three Scottish woman’s doubles titles- 1908 – 1910 and in 1908 a mixed title with Frank Chesterton.

 A type of racket used in early All-England Championships and a Jaques ‘Association First Choice’ ‘barrel’ shuttlecock, so-called because its feathers shape closely resemble a barrel.
 The shuttlecocks were manufactured in France, and in the early days with no specifications laid down, they suffered from a considerable variation in the length of flight, size, weight and uniform strength.
 This type of shuttle was used in the first 10 years of the Championships.

 Photo: – Geoff Hinder